KoTuKKoKoCuK/floww-oxr-api/README.md

 - PHP 8.3+

 ## Setup
-To set up the project, follow these steps (or use the provided Makefile):
+To set up the project, follow these steps (or use the provided Makefile) Don't forget to add your App id in dotenv file:

 1. Copy the `.env-example` file to `.env`:
     ```sh